-This is done primarily through the provision of information, advice and support to empower disabled people and also lead to their participation in influencing DIAL's other services, which are developed in a way that meets their needs.
+DIAL provides information, advice and support in order to empower disabled people and encourage their participation in influencing DIAL's other services, which are developed in a way that meets their needs.

-The service is delivered by telephone contact, letters, personal contact (office or home visits), outreach surgeries and via DIAL's website and seven touch screen kiosks (placed in GP surgeries and NHS Doncaster's Patient and Liaison Support Office).
-DIAL's service users also have direct access to the organisation's database and resources area.
-DIAL publishes information booklets, such as DIAL's Disability Information Guide, and fact sheets on a variety of subjects, including Equipment for Independent Living, Wheelchair Hire, Housing, Disabled Facilities Grant, Arts, Leisure, Personal Budgets, etc.

-DIAL's service users often need help and support in making use of this information.
-Advice and advocacy involves staff members discussing the options available and helping service users to decide on an appropriate course of action.
+The service is delivered by telephone contact, letters, personal contact (office or home visits), outreach surgeries and via DIAL's website and touch screen kiosks in the Doncaster Community.
+DIAL's service users also have direct access to the information and resources area.
+DIAL publishes information booklets, such as DIAL's Disability Information Guide, and fact sheets on a variety of subjects, including Equipment for Independent Living, Wheelchair Hire, Housing, Disabled Facilities Grant, Arts, Leisure, Personal Budgets, etc. DIAL's service users often need help and support in making use of this information.
+Advice and advocacy involves staff members explaining the options available and empowering service users to decide on an appropriate course of action.